Before you arrive

 - Setting up your telephone’s voice mail and answering system

 Your first few weeks in the United States

 The first weeks of the first semester for every new student are a busy time during which everyone is learning about the campus and classes while making new friends.

 - Get to know the campus so that you can familiarize yourself with where you need to go when registering for the semester, attending classes, getting your meals and visiting new friends.

 - Find your Academic Advisor’s office and make an appointment.
 Your Academic Advisor will help you decide which courses you should take and guide you through the registration process at your university.

-- Take advantage of the facilities and services on offer: check out the Student Union, the Recreation Center, Student Bookstore and the Library
+- Take advantage of the facilities and services at James Madison University.
+Check out the Student Union, the Recreation Center, Student Bookstore and the Library.

 - Try and see one of the University’s sports teams.

 - Don’t forget to ask questions, people are happy to help.